ckormanyos/real-time-cpp/examples/chapter06_01a/readme.md

 of the map files reveals that the data objects have been successfully placed in ROM program code.
 In other words, they have been _ROM_'ed.
-As it turns out, _ROM_-ing constant data requires somewhat intricate programming for the avr-gcc tool chain in particular.
-This example puts some formal C++11-style structure around this architectural characteristic.
+As it turns out, _ROM_-ing constant data can at times require somewhat intricate programming.
+In particular, this is the case for the avr-gcc tool chain.
+Example chapter06_01a puts some semi-formal structure (in C++11-style) around this architectural characteristic.

 # Application Description